Lakunake/Sync-Player/DOCS/FAQ.md

 **No.** Your files, logs, and playback history stay on your machine.
 No data is sent to us or any third party.

+**Is the Project Abandoned?**

+**No.** Because that I am still a student, I just have less and less time to work on this project with each day that passed.
+I try to update it whenever I can but I always face some problem whether it be time, work or technical related.

 ---

 *Still have questions?
 Visit [GitHub Discussions](https://github.com/Lakunake/Minecraft-WebDisplays-Video-Player/discussions) or contact the support email.*